-This edited volume presents the work of academics from the Global South and explores, from local and regional settings, how the legal order and people’s perceptions of it translates into an understanding of what constitutes "criminal" behaviours or activities.
-This book aims to address the gap between criminal law in theory and practise in the Global South by assembling eleven chapters from established and emerging scholars from various underrepresented regions of the world.
+This edited volume presents the work of academics from the Global South and explores, from local and regional settings, how the legal order and people’s perceptions of it translates into an understanding of what constitutes "criminal" behaviors or activities.
+This book aims to address the gap between criminal law in theory and practice in the Global South by assembling 11 chapters from established and emerging scholars from various underrepresented regions of the world.

 Reinterpreting Chaos as Diversity: An Alternative Legal Approach from the Global South